haraka/Haraka/docs/plugins/queue/smtp_forward.md

 More specific forward routes for domains can be defined.
-More specific routes are only honored for SMTP connections with a single recipient or SMTP connections where every recipient is identical.
+More specific routes are only honored for SMTP connections with a single recipient or SMTP connections where every recipient host is identical.

     # default SMTP host
     host=1.2.3.4